 Phare LLM Benchmark

-Phare is an open, independent & multilingual benchmark to evaluate LLMs across key safety & security dimensions, including hallucination, factual accuracy, bias, and potential harm.
+Phare is a multilingual benchmark to evaluate LLMs across key safety & security dimensions, including hallucination, factual accuracy, bias, potential harm, and jailbreak resistance.

 Contribute